Integrations¶

 How it works¶

-Schemathesis reads your OpenAPI or GraphQL schema and generates HTTP requests that exercise every endpoint, including edge cases like boundary values, missing fields, and unusual content types. ordeal wraps this with fault injection: while Schemathesis sends requests, ordeal randomly toggles faults on your backend.
+ordeal reads your OpenAPI schema and generates HTTP requests that exercise every endpoint, including edge cases like boundary values, missing fields, and unusual content types.
+While sending requests, ordeal randomly toggles faults on your backend.

-The combination tests a question that neither tool answers alone: does your API behave correctly when the backend is experiencing faults?
-Schemathesis generates the traffic; ordeal creates the adverse conditions.
+The combination tests a question that neither schema-driven generation nor fault injection answers alone: does your API behave correctly when the backend is experiencing faults? ordeal generates the traffic and creates the adverse conditions.

 What it catches¶